 - Car manufacturer.
 Quality control should have spotted obvious parts flaws prior to the parts hitting assembly lines.
 If they failed to catch the error, and the cars get put into retail showrooms across America, there could be liability.

-Once The Champion Firm, P.C. identifies which source could be the liable party, we can move forward with your claim and pursue damages for the injuries you sustained.
+Once The Champion Firm, Personal Injury Attorneys, P.C. identifies which source could be the liable party, we can move forward with your claim and pursue damages for the injuries you sustained.

 Defective parts that cause car accidents should be recalled and replaced free of charge.
 More often than not, those recalls are issued long after hundreds of injuries and deaths have happened on Atlanta highways.